 We are social entrepreneurs because we are passionate about doing good in our community using a solid business model.
 We founded this organization because our community, and now other communities across the nation, asked us for more information on how to effectively do this.

 Our CoFounders started with several requests for a meeting over coffee to discuss Social Impact, which turned into a company.
 Each of our four pillars were also developed in response to a community need.
 We will meet you where you are to ensure that you can be as successful as possible.
 We believe in the change Social Impact businesses create, and we believe you can make that happen!

-Our purpose as a nonprofit educational institution to provide information at little or no cost combined with professional training, Social Return on Investment evaluation, and 30+ years of experience to provide consultation is a rare combination we have found.
+Our purpose as a nonprofit educational institution is to provide information at little or no cost combined with professional training, Social Return on Investment evaluation, and 30+ years of experience to provide consultation is a rare combination we have found.

-4 ways to become a social impact business
+4 ways to become a Social Impact business

 CoFounder and CEO

-Jonathan founded the Colorado Institute for Social Impact to educate, enhance and organize the emerging 4th Sector of the economy.
+Jonathan founded the National Institute for Social Impact to educate, enhance and organize the emerging 4th Sector of the economy.
 He believes that Social Impact can evolve capitalism and that Social Impact businesses can inspire other businesses to strive for a higher purpose and bring elegant solutions to social problems.

 As a social entrepreneur, Jonathan has spent the last 19 years utilizing business to solve prevalent social issues and serve disadvantaged populations.
 Jonathan is one of the co-creators of the Peer Navigator Model, an innovative peer support model for the military that was presented to the White House Joining Forces Team and has been featured in the New York Times and Time Magazine.
 Jonathan has a Masters in Counseling Psychology.